Image Credit: Cam Brunner

 Pearls: Get the look

-While the Queen's pearls may hold both literal and sentimental value beyond what's able to be recreated, pearl necklaces are a royal favorite that's relatively simple to mimic.
+While the Queen's pearls may hold both literal and sentimental value beyond what's able to be recreated, pearl necklaces are a royal favourite that's relatively simple to mimic.

 South Sea and Akoya pearls are on the more luxurious end of the spectrum, and freshwater pearls are more accessible.
 Layer a few freshwater pearl necklaces to achieve Queen Elizabeth II's iconic pearl necklace look on a budget or opt for a three-strand necklace that is already tiered.

-There's no doubt that there's something quite special about jewelry adorned by kings and queens for hundreds of years.
-Whether you're trying to recreate a royal jewelry look or are fine with simply admiring from afar, these collections will no doubt inspire us for many years to come.
+There's no doubt that there's something quite special about jewellery adorned by kings and queens for hundreds of years.
+Whether you're trying to recreate a royal jewellery look or are fine with simply admiring from afar, these collections will no doubt inspire us for many years to come.